NicholasJDi/Music-Display-Desklet/README.md

 The Color above the Margin, behind Art. (for if Art is transparent)
 #### Overrides Enabled
 Whether or not Per Track Art Overrides are Enabled.
+#### Position
+The Anchor Position of Art when Art is not the same aspect ratio as the Desklet. (not Art Enabled = false) Values are: Top Left, Top Right, Bottom Left, Bottom Right, Center.
 #### Art Override Directory
 The Directory to fetch Art Overrides from, Files are formatted as "(Artist) - (Title).png" so "Lemmino - Cipher.png" for example. (jpg and webp are also supported.)
 #### Mix Detection